-To support pupils with their retention of knowledge, we have incorporated effective revision into our curriculum and homework policy.
-A comprehensive guide with techniques for staff and pupils is available - please see our School Homework Policy for further details.
+To support pupils with their retention of knowledge, we have incorporated effective revision into our curriculum and home learning policy.
+A comprehensive guide with techniques for staff and pupils is available - please see our School Home Learning Policy for further details.

-For more information, please see our Home Learning (Homework) and Assessment, Recording and Reporting Policies.
+For more information, please see our Home Learning (Homework) Policy and Assessment Policy.